lgs/vrops-export/README.md

   - alias: hostCPUType
     prop: $parent:HostSystem.cpu|cpuModel		# Reference to a metric in a parent
 ```

+## Exporting to SQL
+The tool now supports exporting to a SQL database.
+For details, please refer to [this document](SQL.md)

 # Known issues
 * Very long time ranges in combination with small interval sizes can cause the server to prematurely close the connection, resulting in NoHttpResponseExceptions to be thrown.
 If this happens, consider shortening the time range.